 How to Measure Your Happiness

-When you’re contemplating a behavior change (which includes trying out alternative coping to replace behaviors you’re not happy with) its a good idea to test – the status quo vs. the new thing
+When you’re contemplating a behaviour change (which includes trying out alternative coping to replace behaviours you’re not happy with) its a good idea to test – the status quo vs. the new thing

 Example 1: